-We hope to take between 12-15 travelers from Midcoast Maine to Tsugaru this summer.
+We will take between 15 travelers from Midcoast Maine to Tsugaru this summer.
 All travelers must be age 14 or older.
 We will also have several adult chaperones responsible for ensuring the safety of all travelers.
 Students are under adult supervision at all times.

 Travelers will live with a Japanese host family in the rural countryside of Tsugaru city in the northern prefecture of Aomori.
 Coastal, mountainous and forested, this region of Japan is very beautiful and provides a unique glimpse into everyday life in Japan.
 One week will be spent in Aomori, plus a possible two-day excursion in Tokyo to see the hustle and bustle of one of the biggest, safest and most exciting cities in the world!